a4vgx7b2M/gaggiuino-esp32-loader/README.md

-# Not yet tested with v.152d91d released on 14/02/25.
-I suggest holding off on testing v.152d91d for now.
-Based on the speed of releasing a new update and the fact that zer0-bit has deleted prior releases, I am suspicious that there is something in the new update intended to cause permanent hardware damage.
-For safety, I have deleted the precompiled bootloader.bin and partition-table.bin.
-Test v.152d91d yourselves at your own risk
+# Update
+As of the latest release (v.616ea70), this bootloader and partition table are not compatible.
+I have made some progress towards fixing this but still need to do some more work before it will function.
+For now I have uploaded a copy of the most recently working release (v.0e28389).
+This is uploaded here as opposed to linking to the official Gaggiuino Github because all previous releases were removed from their Github in response to this project.
+Under the Gaggiuino CC-BY-NC 4.0 license, you are allowed to "reproduce and Share the Licensed Material, in whole or in part, for NonCommercial purposes only; and produce, reproduce, and Share Adapted Material for NonCommercial purposes only."

+## New method

+Flash the file gaggiuino_0e28389.bin found in [Releases](https://github.com/a4vgx7b2M/gaggiuino-esp32-loader/releases) to your ESP32-S3.
+This will flash your bootloader/partition table/ui-embedded/ui-web partitions all in one go.
+You can also flash those files seperately using the below instructions.
+Then flash your Blackill U585/F411 with the included files (performance is for U585, others are for F411)

+Command to flash ESP32: esptool.py -b 921600 -p /dev/ttyUSB0 write_flash 0 gaggiuino_0e28389.bin

+This screen will function almost completely correctly, however you will not be able to OTA update to v.616ea70 (or presumably any future releases).
+This Github will be updated once I have more information/hopefully have a fix.
+For now, it looks like it is not dangerous to attempt to flash v.616ea70, it just won't work

 # Gaggiuino ESP32S3 Bootloader and Partition Table
-[Gaggiuino](https://gaggiuino.github.io/) is "a community-driven project to add high-end features to Gaggia Classic espresso machines"
+[Gaggiuino](https://gaggiuino.github.io/) is a project to add high-end features to Gaggia Classic espresso machines

 The previous major software version (Gen2) was released under a CC-BY-NC license with all source code available.
 The most recent release (Gen3) is still released under a CC-BY-NC 4.0 license, but switched to a distrubution model where only the update binaries are available.
 You are required to purchase the hardware from an official supplier who will pre-flash the bootloader, partition table, and Gaggiuino software (with flash encryption enabled).
 The officially released hardware utilises an easily available ESP32-S3 smart display, the ESP32-8048S043.
-There is also a "headless" version which runs on an ESP-32-S3-WROOM-1 mounted on a custom PCB.
+There is also a "headless" version which runs on an ESP-32-S3-WROOM-1 mounted on a custom PCB

 The only thing preventing you from running the Gaggiuino Gen3 software on an ESP32-S3 purchased from a third party is the pre-flashed bootloader and partition table.
 This project gives the information and files required to build a compatible bootloader and partition table, allowing this software to be successfully run on any compatible device.
 (Please note if you are purchasing an ESP32-8048S043, you need to buy the IPS capacitive touch 800*480 version.
 If you are purchasing an ESP-32-S3 then you need the N16R8 version)

 ## Disclaimer
 I do not own the Gaggiuino project and am not affiliated with it in any capacity.
 The official Gaggiuino GitHub is linked above.
+All credit for the underlying project goes to zer0-bit/vsparxx and the rest of the Gaggiuino team.
 This project was simply out of interest and a desire to avoid purchasing from the official suppliers.
 This project is released in a non-commercial capacity and complies with the Gaggiuino CC-BY-NC 4.0 license

 ## Bootloader
 The official Gaggiuino Gen3 bootloader has flash encryption enabled but not secure boot.
 If a generic bootloader is built, this will allow loading of the publicly available binaries